Bobntinas/Reactivities/README.md

-Unity Course of building an app with .NET Core and React (Work in Progress)
+Full stack app with .NET 6 and React
+(Work in Progress)